 I was supposed to write this piece on Saturday.
 Unfortunately, my weekend’s "extracurricular activities" prevented me from doing so.
 Early on Monday, one follower of this blog reached out.
 Inspired by the Akagera chronicles, he had decided to visit the park with a few friends.

-As promised, the series’ finale is designed to make you acquainted with accommodation options in the Akagera National Park.
+As promised, the series’ finale is designed to make you aware of accommodation options in the Akagera National Park.
 Spending a night or two in this wildlife habitat will create memories you will cherish for the rest of your life.
 Without further ado, let’s have a look at places to stay.

 Muyumbu Campsite is set up on a ridge overlooking lakes Ihema and Shakani.
 From this vantage point, you can also see Kagera River and parts of Tanzania’s Kagera Region.